11 Minutes (film)

 11 Minutes (11 minut) is a 2015 thriller film written and directed by Jerzy Skolimowski.
 It stars Richard Dormer, Paulina Chapko, Wojciech Mecwaldowski, Andrzej Chyra, Dawid Ogrodnik, Agata Buzek, Piotr Glowacki, Mateusz Kościukiewicz, Ifi Ude, Jan Nowicki, Anna Maria Buczek, and Lukasz Sikora.
 Set in Warsaw, it tells the story of multiple people's lives over the course of eleven minutes in a single day.
 The film had its world premiere in the Competition section at the 72nd Venice International Film Festival on 9 September 2015.
 It was selected as the Polish entry for the Best Foreign Language Oscar at the 88th Academy Awards, but it was not nominated.

 Plot

 A contemporary big city and a group of its inhabitants, whose lives are intertwined with each other.
 The same 11 minutes from the lives of different characters presented in parallel stories: an obsessively jealous husband, his wife-actress, a sneaky Hollywood director, a drug courier, a hot dog vendor with an obscure past, a girl with a beloved dog, a frustrated student on a risky mission, a mountaineer cleaning hotel windows, an ambulance crew, a group of nuns and an old painter.
 Before the last second of the eleventh minute, their fate is linked by an event that will definitely affect their lives.

 Cast

 Production

 Jerzy Skolimowski described the film as "an answer to the Hollywood action movies."
 The film was primarily shot in Warsaw.
-Additional filming took place in Dublin, as well as the Alvernia Studios near Cracow.
+Additional filming took place in Dublin, as well as the Alvernia Studios near Kraków.